EridianAlpha/simple-swap/README.md

 ## 6. Deployment

-Deploys SimpleSwap and all modules to the Anvil chain specified in the `.env` file.
+Deploys the SimpleSwap contract and all module contracts.

 | Chain        | Command                    |
 | ------------ | -------------------------- |